‘The Meg’

 ‘Mama’

 It’s long, it’s slow, it’s fragmentary.
 Lingering shots of children walking steep footpaths on the way to school; a funeral cortege; family meals with no words spoken.
-Mama can be challenging viewing – the director is in no hurry to move the narrative forward with her limited dialogue.
+Mama can be challenging viewing – the director is in no hurry to move the narrative forward with her limited dialogue and non-professional cast.
 But it’s an immersive experience that settles into the rhythm of rural life.
 12-year-old Xiaoxian, over a seven day period, reflects on the simplicity of a hard life where births, deaths and illness are the norm.

 Evocative, at 134 minutes Mama is a little too indulgent, the meditative pace can, as one critic succinctly stated, see Dongmei in this memory exercise of reconstruction…forget the viewers